 Porsche was not the first company to offer disc brakes.
-That honor goes to Austin Healey all the way back in 1954.
+That honor goes to the lowly Crosley Hotshot back in 1948!
 Indeed, Porsche began offering disc brakes in 1962, the same year that Studebaker introduced a Bendix system on the Avanti.
+Porsche had been using rotors and calipers on racing cars for a few years by the time it introduced them for consumer road cars in 1962.
 Despite being a bit late to the game, Porsche has always taken disc brake development very seriously.
-Beginning with the annular discs used on the 1962 Carrera 2, all the way through the most modern PCCB systems, Porsche has kept themselves at the forefront of brake development.
+Beginning with the somewhat oddball annular-style discs used on the 1962 Carrera 2, all the way through the most modern PCCB systems, Porsche has kept themselves at the forefront of brake development.

 Today, Porsche offers several types of brakes across its model range.
 For ease of identification, these systems are color coded.
 Each system gets a unique caliper color to help identify which system is in use.

-In a modern Porsche, black calipers signify the standard brake package.
-In a 911, for instance, this means 350mm cast front and rear rotors with cast monobloc calipers front and rear.
+In modern Porsche parlance black calipers signify the standard brake package.
+In a 911, for instance, this means 330mm cast front and rear rotors with cast monobloc calipers front and rear.
 Incidentally, black was the first color used on Porsche brake calipers, with black cast aluminum calipers first appearing on the 928 and 911 in the late 1970s.
 For lesser models, this signified upgraded brakes from the often unfinished standard calipers.
 For example, where a standard 944 used zinc plated single piston calipers, the Turbo, Turbo S and S2 used black-finished cast aluminum calipers.

 Today, black calipers are the standard brakes on any Porsche model.